-My husband and I are frugal, utilitarian travelers seeking humble destinations that others often elude.
-So while most visitors to Rye Patch Reservoir enter the State Park where amenities such as improved camping, picnic tables and showers are plenty, my husband and I skirt the east end of the reservoir to find secluded spots where we can reflect and enjoy a quiet afternoon.
+My husband and I are utilitarian travelers seeking destinations that others often elude.
+So while most visitors to Rye Patch Reservoir enter the State Park where amenities such as picnic tables and showers are plenty, my husband and I skirt the east end of the reservoir for secluded spots where we can reflect and enjoy a quiet afternoon.

-The Nevada High Desert is as unpretentious and enchanting as any place on earth.
-Although it lacks the architectural spectacle so seductive in our southwest deserts, a willingness to set aside preconceptions and patiently observe silence and moods that drift across the sky will be rewarded.
+The Nevada High Desert is as enchanting as any place on earth.
+Although it lacks the architectural spectacle so seductive in our southwest deserts, a willingness to patiently observe silence and moods that drift across the sky will be rewarded.

 Every desert traveler dreams of an oasis.
 When we first began exploring the Imlay area a couple of years ago, the east end of Rye Patch had been extracted by drought.
 Last year’s rains replenished its water levels but this year’s moderate rainfall could foretell a reversal.

 It’s best to herald it while it’s here.

 5 thoughts on “Nevada Desert Blues: Rye Patch Reservoir”

 I enjoyed your posts.
 My husband and I also seek out scenic destinations in wilderness places.
 Your photos intrigued me.